samsheffield/Narrative_Design/docs/index.md

   - Worldbuilding.
 Play The Quiet Year.

 [Week 11 (11/04)]():
   - Worldbuilding exercises.
+Sierra, LucasArts, and early Point and Click game.
 Ren’Py basics (1/3).

 [Week 12 (11/11)]():
   - Ren’Py basics (2/3).
 What are visual novels?